LAURIE VAN WIEREN

 Laurie Van Wieren's dance work is noted for its attention to the visual, it's wry humor, and idiosyncratic vocabulary.
 Her work considers the dancer as archivist, the stage as a visual and social landscape, and choreography as a lens to experience and distort art.

 "I entered choreography through a side door.
 I had been a visual artist who studied at the Chicago Art Institute, and was teaching my first performance art/dance class in Minneapolis.
 On a whim, my students and I auditioned a piece I had developed with them for the Choreographer's Evening at the Walker Art Center.
 This piece was a grid pattern of characters that repeated gestures over-and-over.
 I added a film loop.
-People have been calling me a choreographer ever since--and I still prefer entering through the side door.
+People have been calling me a choreographer ever since--and I still prefer entering through the side doorwhen ever I can.
 I have created group work for the stage, solo character work for small cabarets, site-specific works, including a large piece with fireworks, ice skaters, and hockey players on Lake of the Isles in Minneapolis.
 I have collaborated with a number of artists, musicians, videographers, and performance artists.
 My work has always been about inquiry.
 I am interested in making an atmosphere for unexpected things to happen."

 2011 Minnesota SAGE Award for Dance Outstanding Performance